ChrisYoxall/ci-cd-presentation/presentation_notes.md

-Timing:
-* roughly 20 minutes on theory, up to slide seven
-* roughly 20 minutes talking GitHub Actions, working through demo
-* 20 minutes to play with and hopefully run the demo workflows

 ### SLIDE ONE (TITLE PAGE) - CI / CD

 * I'm assuming you want to be or learn more about software development?